Spiced Life Conversation

 CEN is often subtle, invisible, and unmemorable.
 It is a factor from childhood that people can't see or remember.

 It is a parent's failure to respond enough to a child's emotional needs.

 -Dr. Jonice Webb

-When you have been raised to believe that what you feel, think, need, and want are unimportant, you develop into someone who hides your true self, people-pleases, lacks boundaries, is often depressed, angry, anxious, emotional eat, and, has not discovered, developed or understand your spiritual gifts or how to use your gifts and skills to create the life you deserve.
+When you have been raised to believe that what you feel, think, need, and want are unimportant, you develop into someone who hides your true self, people-pleases lacks boundaries, is often depressed, angry, anxious, emotionally eating, and, has not discovered, developed or understand your spiritual gifts or how to use your gifts and skills to create the life you deserve.